-UPDATE July 20, 2018 – The Regional Transportation District (RTD) has received approval from the Federal Railroad Administration to begin the next phase of testing on the G Line.
-Starting July 20, testing is ramping up and will soon simulate the full daily service schedule of nearly 21 consecutive hours each day.
+UPDATE August, 2018 – The Regional Transportation District (RTD) has received approval from the Federal Railroad Administration to begin the next phase of testing on the G Line.
+Testing is ramping up and will soon simulate the full daily service schedule of nearly 21 consecutive hours each day.
 During the next few months, the public will see an increase in the number of trains running each day and should be alert for trains on the tracks at any time, coming from either direction.
 During the testing, train horns will be sounding.
 Read full RTD press release.

 - Never trespass on any train track — it is illegal and dangerous.

 - Cross the tracks only at designated crossings, always follow safety signage and obey warning devices like flashing red lights and gate arms.

 - Stay alert and look both ways for a train — you may not hear them coming.